 The Lambton Kent District School Board conducted a School Climate Survey October 12-29, 2021 to gather input from Grade 4-12 students, parents/guardians and staff to help with planning programs and decision-making related to supporting safe and inclusive school environments.

 The Ministry of Education requires all school boards to conduct school climate surveys of students, school staff and parents at least every two years, as they all play a key role in contributing to a positive school climate.

 There are four separate online surveys: Grades 4-6; Grades 7-12; parents/guardians; and staff.
-Information about the student surveys will be distributed through your child's school.

 The LKDSB survey questions are similar to the 2019 School Climate Survey.
 The questions were developed with input from students, parents/guardians; school and Board administration, including Mental Health, Safe Schools and Indigenous Education representatives, and Chatham-Kent Public Health and Lambton Public Health.

 Your voice counts.
 The LKDSB is committed to community engagement and supporting safe and caring learning environments.
 Your feedback will help to inform the planning and development of programs and initiatives that support student success and well-being.

 Surveys will be anonymous and individualized results will be kept confidential; however, aggregated school and Board responses will be shared publicly (except in cases where individuals may be identified).

 Participation is strictly voluntary.
 Teachers and staff will not be aware of individual student responses.